Bookmobile Service Modification

 Disposition: The final action carried out on a record after its retention period has ended.
 This may include retaining, archiving, or destroying the record.

-Life Cycle: Similar to a biological life cycle, a record’s life cycle is a record’s creation or receipt, use, maintenance, retention, and disposition.
+Life Cycle: The entire lifespan of a record, including its creation or receipt, use, maintenance, retention, and disposition.

 Permanent Record: Records determined to have historical, administrative, legal, or other value to the library to warrant continuous preservation.

-Record: Recorded information in any format or medium, created, received, and maintained as evidence in pursuance of legal obligations or in the transaction of business.
+Record: Information in any format or medium, created, received, and maintained as evidence in pursuance of legal obligations or in the transaction of business.
 This may include paper and electronic records, minutes, correspondence, financial statements, maps, drawings, photographs, etc.

-Records Management: The field of management responsible for managing records in an efficient and systematic manner throughout its life cycle.
+Records Management: The practice of managing records in an efficient and systematic manner throughout its life cycle.

 Record Series: A group of identical or related records that are normally used and filed as a unit and that permit evaluation as a unit for retention scheduling purposes.

 Retention Period: The period of time during which records must be kept before disposition.
-The retention period is often broken into active and inactive stages, and is determined by legislative, regulatory, and operational requirements.
+The retention period is often broken into active and inactive stages and determined by legislative, regulatory, and operational requirements.

 Retention Schedule: A timetable that identifies record series and the length of time they must be retained and their final disposition.

-Transitory Records: Records of a temporary nature that have limited usefulness.
-Transitory records are not required to meet legislative obligations or to sustain administrative or operational functions.
+Transitory Records: Records are kept or referenced for a short duration and are not required to meet legislative obligations or to sustain administrative or operational functions.

 Policy Details